-Each participant who is exiting the WCDC program shall be assessed for all postprogram treatment or services needs and will discuss their discharge plan with their clinical case manager and probation officer prior to exiting WCDC.
-This is to ensure that every participant is linked to needed services as indicated by the assessment, so that they can continue to have support as they continue to manage their addictions and live drug free lives.
+Each Participant who is exiting the WCMHC program shall be assessed for all postprogram treatment or services needs and will discuss their discharge plan with their case manager or probation officer prior to exiting WCMHC.
+This is to ensure that every Participant is linked to needed services as indicated by the assessment so that they can continue to have support as they continue to manage their mental illness, and if applicable, manage their additions living drug free lives.